 The University's central quadrangle is a large, park-like area surrounded by academic buildings.
 Located along the south side of the quad are the buildings of the College of Fine Arts and The Ames Library.
 To the west are the Memorial Center and several residence halls.
-Along the north are located the Center for Natural Sciences, Stevenson Hall which houses the School of Nursing, and the Center for Liberal Arts.
-To the east can be found administrative and classroom buildings and Evelyn Chapel.
+Along the north are located the Center for Natural Sciences, Stevenson Hall which houses the School of Nursing, State Farm Hall, and the Center for Liberal Arts.
+To the east can be found administrative and classroom buildings, the Minor Myers, jr. Welcome Center, and Evelyn Chapel.